n-elie7/alu-shell/basics/README.md

 Its used to list content of directory.
 ## cd command
 cd stands for change directory which used to navigate from one directory to another
+## ls -l command
+ls -l is used to display long format/details of the files or directories